Skip to content

 Advanced Calibration

-For professional users, tools like DisplayCal and Argyll offer deeper control over color volume and gamut coverage.
+If you’re a professional and want more control, tools like DisplayCal and Argyll let you fine-tune color volume and gamut coverage.
 These tools require a hardware colorimeter to measure light output accurately.
 Most users will find the Windows HDR Calibration app sufficient for daily tasks and gaming.

 Summary

-Calibrating your screen is a simple way to improve your viewing experience.
+Calibrating your screen improves your viewing experience.
 By using the Windows HDR Calibration app and ensuring your settings are correct, you balance your brightness and contrast.
-This ensures that your HDR videos and games look sharp and detailed, giving you the best picture quality your hardware can provide.
+This makes sure that your HDR videos and games look sharp and detailed, giving you the best picture quality your hardware can provide.

 Why is my screen flickering after HDR calibration?